 Vee Gururajan is a co-inventor/innovator and has worked in the R & D fresh produce industry for 16 years.
 Vee Gururajan is Executive Board Director at Branston Limited, one of the largest retail potato suppliers in the UK.
 Vee is also Managing Director at B-hive Innovations Limited, an Agri-tech company created in 2017.

 One business success

-- Pace of Change: The word unprecedented has been widely used in the recent past, however, we are seeing an unprecedented pace in advancement of technologies that could increase productivity in agriculture.
+- The pace of change: the word unprecedented has been widely used in the recent past, however, we are seeing an unprecedented pace in the advancement of technologies that could increase productivity in agriculture.

-- Lack of readiness/acceptance from farmers: There are so many technologies and data platforms available to growers for all crop types.
-It can be difficult for growers to understand what works well for them, and to have trust in a new system.
-Because of this, it is imperative agri-tech companies work with growers when developing their technologies to gain end user feedback into the product and to gain their trust.
+- Lack of readiness/acceptance from farmers: there are so many technologies and data platforms available to growers for all crop types It can be difficult for growers to understand what works well for them, and to have trust in a new system.
+Because of this, it is imperative that agri-tech companies work with growers when developing their technologies to gain end-user feedback on the product and to gain their trust.

-- Deep learning and AI: The use of these technologies will increase for all aspects of agriculture, to help break away from conventional sampling data and provide meaningful insights on crops using whole population data.
+- Deep learning and AI: the use of these technologies will increase in all aspects of agriculture, to help break away from conventional sampling data and provide meaningful insights on crops using whole population data.